 Both National University of Health Sciences (NUHS) department of postgraduate education and the International Association of Functional Neurology (IAFNR) have approved Functional Neurology Seminars (FNS) program for providing specialty education of functional neurology.

 The FNS program is approved by the International Association of Functional Neurology and Rehabilitation (IAFNR).
 Completion of 100 hours allows for a Certificate of Completion by IAFNR and completion of 150 hours and passing a board exam allows for the designation of Fellow of the International Board of Functional Neurology.
-Additional hours can be completed at other IBFN or ACNB approved courses.
+Additional hours can be completed at other IBFN approved courses.